arighi/twitch-ban-game/README.md

 ```
  - GFPSolutions: if you spam too many !ban => you enter in a vulnerable state
    and you can get a critical hit with a roll of 10+

- - Ysgramor3:
-     Every time a user casts !ban, they take 2^n + random(0,4) damage.
-     n is the current count of bans the user executed.
-     n is initialized to 0
-     n is incremented every time a user types !ban (unless he is "banned")
-     n is decremented by one every 15 minutes.

  - implement an additional cooldown for the !ban command in addition to the
    damage backfire to prevent spamming ban even more